vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 #.
 The client would open, send a message to web server close the connection, twice!
 #.
 Look for the message *Hi from test client* in the Server console.
 If this message is displayed (twice), the web server setup is alright.

+Please note

+- administrator privileges may be required to run the ``server.py`` and ``test_client.py``.
+   - For Windows: start command prompt as an administrator and then execute the python scripts.
+   - For Mac / Linux: run the scripts with *sudo*.
-Please note that ``test_client.py`` could be run on a different workstation provided that the two workstations are connected via a Ethernet cable.
+- ``test_client.py`` could be run on a different workstation provided that the two workstations are connected via a Ethernet cable.

 Import and Build the Application
 ++++++++++++++++++++++++++++++++